v33ps/screen_manipulation/README.md

 * changing the screens orientation
 * adjusting the position of the screen relative to other screens connected to the device.
 * get the current window title because believe it or not that's what started this curiosity project
+* move and change the size of a window